chiefenne/Garage/README.md

 To launch it automatically put the command "start_server.sh" into the file "/etc/rc.local".

-Via services like Weaved (www.weaved.com) online access from everywhere can be achieved to operate your gargage doors.
+Via services like Weaved (www.weaved.com) online access from everywhere can be achieved to operate your garage doors.